CookieSource/wikijs/installation/offline.md

 {.is-info}

 > **Note**: This guide assumes that you have already downloaded the Calamares-based RebornOS ISO, prepared a bootable live USB/DVD, and enabled booting from that USB/DVD in your boot priority settings (BIOS).
+If not, please  see the [requirements](/installation/requirements).

 When you first boot from the live ISO, you will see a menu of various boot modes: